FadedGuy/Video2Audio/README.md

-# video2audio
+# Video to audio microservices converter
+  Result of a course in Microservice Architecture and System Design

 ## Description

 This is a microservices application that converts video files to audio files.
-It is written in Python and some of the modules it uses are Flask, MySQL, MongoDB, GridFS.
+It is written in Python using modules such as Flask, MongoDB, GridFS.
-It uses Docker to create the containers and Kubernetes to orchestrate the whole thing.

-## Notes
-Tested locally using minikube with two main caveats.
-* Used minikube tunnel to simulate sending request to mp3converter and rabbitmq by modifying /etc/hosts
+Each service is containarized using Docker.

+It also has all the manifests for creating them in a Kubernetes cluster, it suffices to run:

+> kubectl apply -f ./manifests/

+  in each of the services and it would be up and running for its use.

+There are 6 services running:

+ - Authentication
+ - Conversion
+ - Gateway
+ - MySQL instance
+ - Notification
+ - Rabbit mq

+with the unique access point to Gateway using the host "mp3converter.com" specified in the [ingress.yaml](/python/src/gateway/manifests/ingress.yaml) file.
+This was done by using a tunneling service.